+Her numerous accomplishments have been featured several times in the Strad Magazine, Boston Globe and the Korean-American Newspaper.
 Claire also gave a broadcasted performance on Suisse-Espace 2, a radio television station based in Switzerland and WCRB, Boston Classical Music channel.
 The recordings include her live performance as soloist with the Orchestra de Chambre de Lithuanie in Sion, Switzerland and the solo piano

 Dr. Lim earned her doctoral degree in Collaborative Piano and Chamber Music at Boston University, where she attended with a full scholarship, in the studio of Shiela Kibbe.
-Previously, Dr. Lim graduated from Seoul National University where she attended with a full scholarship and received a bachelor degree in Solo Piano Performance in 2007, graduating at the top of her class with summa cum laude.
+Previously, Dr. Lim graduated from New England Conservatory of Music, where she received dual master degrees in Solo Piano Performance nad Collaborative Piano Performance, respectively with full scholarship and honors.
+She is also a graduate of Seoul National University where she graduated at the top of her class with summa cum laude.

-As a member of Duo Davvero, a team she formed in 2014 with violinist Hyun Jung Kim, Dr. Lim has devoted much of her late career to collaborative music.
+As a member of Duo Davvero, a team she formed in 2014 with violinist Dr. Hyun Jung Kim, Dr. Lim has devoted much of her late career to collaborative music.
 Following her successful debut as a chamber musician at Sion International Duo Competition in Switzerland, Ms. Lim was invited to participate in Académie de Musique Lausanne Violin-Piano Duo Masterclass by Maerstro Pierre Amoyal and Maestro Robert Levin in Lausanne, Switzerland, where her team won the Best Duo Performance prize.
 The duo’s concert was subsequently broadcast on Suisse-Espace 2, a radio-television station in Switzerland.

 Aside from Duo Davvero, Dr. Lim has collaborated with many great artists at numerous world renowned venues, including, among others, Jordan Hall, Carnegie Hall, Griffin Auditorium, Harvard University, Tufts University, Princeton University, Boston University, New England Conservatory, University of Vermont, Elmira College, Banff Centre (Canada), Laussane Academie(Switzerland), Prague Conservatory (Czech), and Shanghai Conservatory (China).
 Dr. Lim also collaborates regularly with the New England Conservatory teaching studios of Paul Katz, Natasha Brofsky, Donald Weilerstein, Miriam Fried and Laurence Lesser, appearing in many concerts throughout New England with repertoire such as the complete Beethoven cello sonatas and the violin, viola and cello sonatas of Johannes Brahms.

-Throughout her career, Dr. Lim has served as a collaborative pianist and associate faculty at, among others, Killington Music Festival, Heifetz International Music Institute, Banff Centre, Green Mountain Chamber Music Festival and Music Academy of the West.
+Throughout her career, Dr. Lim has served as a collaborative pianist and associate faculty at, among others, Tanglewood Music Festival, Killington Music Festival, Heifetz International Music Institute, Banff Centre, Green Mountain Chamber Music Festival and Music Academy of the West.
 Dr. Lim has received trainings from many renowned pianists, including Vivian Weilerstein, Bruce Brubaker, and Hung-Kuan Chen.